Eeva Leinonen: Personal life

-Leinonen has a daughter, Niina, an anthropologist, who lives and works in London.
+Leinonen has a daughter, an anthropologist, who lives and works in London.
 Her husband is Australian, and he and she moved to Australia partly to be with his aging parents.
 With both her daughter and his two children based in the UK, they were visiting there regularly and she stated that one reason for moving to Ireland was to be nearer all three children, as Australia was no longer a single flight away.